 Melitta Caffeo Solo & Perfect Milk

 There are also Melitta Caffeo Solo models with a cappuccinatore, which is a milk foaming system.
-These models have a foamed milk jet and a tube on the right side of the machine; the tube can be inserted directly into a milk container.
+These models have a foamed milk jet and a tube on the right side of the machine.
+The tube can be inserted directly into a milk container.
 This works well, but it means you can’t make a drink with just one push of a button.
 After making an espresso, you need to put the cup under the cappuccinatore (or vice-versa).
-The milk foam is as good as you’d get from expensive Melitta machines.
+The milk foam is as good as you get from expensive Melitta machines.

 In other words, the process is more involved than it is with other Melitta automatic espresso machines.
-But on the other hand, the Caffeo Solo & Perfect Milk is also less expensive than the other machines.
-I’ve thoroughly tested and reviewed all the machines that Melitta makes here on Coffeeness.
-Here are the other reviews:
+On the other hand, the Caffeo Solo & Perfect Milk is also less expensive than the other machines.

 Here you can see the silver model with the cappuccinatore.
-But don’t forget that the law of gravity also applies to the milk tube.
+However, don’t forget that the law of gravity also applies to the milk tube.

 You can also get the Perfect Milk model in black.
 These two designs are the only ones that will give you milk foam.

 Technical Specifications – Melitta Caffeo Solo

 You can download a pdf of the user’s manual from the Melitta Website.
 The manual is complete and really well done.
 That’s not always the case.